tomduck/pandoc-fignos/README.md

 Installation
 ------------

-pandoc-figno is written in [python].
+pandoc-fignos is written in [python].
 Its dependencies are:

   - setuptools (for setup.py only)
   - pandocfilters